 This mouse connects via Bluetooth and recharges with an included USB-C to Lightning cable.
 It's important to note that you can't use the Magic Mouse 2 while it charges since the charging port is on the bottom of the mouse.
 However, Apple advertises a battery life of up to a month or more, so it isn't an issue you'll need to contend with daily.
 It has a quick-charge feature, so two minutes of charging gives you around nine hours of use, which will get you through the workday without too much disruption.

 With a mid-range budget, we recommend checking out the Logitech MX Anywhere 3S.
 It's typically very similar in price to our best pick in this article, the Apple Magic Mouse 2, but it has quite a different design approach.
 While it lacks the multi-touch surface of the Apple mouse, it has a more traditional ergonomic shape, making it a more comfortable choice if you use your mouse for long stretches at a time.
-This mouse feels very well-built with premium-feeling materials.
+This mouse feels very well-built thanks to its premium-feeling materials.
 It also combines a solid offering of productivity features and portability.

 More premium options in Logitech's productivity-minded MX series might garner more attention; however, the Logitech M720 Triathlon quietly offers many of the same features, making it our recommendation as the best mouse for MacBook Pro or MacBook Air for any budget-minded individual.
 You may notice a large price gap between this pick and our mid-range pick above.
 While options are available at prices between these two, they don't offer the same value as either of these.